 Around 380,000 people work in 20,000 companies in the sector in Bavaria today.
 The spectrum of ICT companies in Bavaria is large.
 International corporations are just as much at home here as small and medium-sized companies and exciting start-ups in the sector, which includes service, development and distribution in the software and hardware fields, microelectronics and telecommunications, embedded software and software-based processes.
-As well as a broad base of potential customers, Bavaria also offers a large pool of IT specialists, dedicated networks and key trade fairs for the sector.
+As well as a broad base of potential customers, Bavaria also offers a large pool of IT specialists, dedicated networks and key trade shows for the sector.
 Lots of good reasons to choose ICT location Bavaria.

 Every university in Bavaria now offers degree programmes specific to ICT, covering the entire spectrum of the sector.
 Subjects offered include information technology, computational engineering and many other ICT-related programmes.
 Each year, around 4,400 ICT graduates leave the universities and enter the labour market, forming an attractive pool of specialist staff available to ICT companies in Bavaria.
 There is also an outstanding network of education and further and additional training on offer outside the universities throughout Bavaria.

 Bavaria's universities and research institutions instigate ICT-related research whose significance extends well beyond the state's borders.
 Bavaria is not only home to eleven universities and 17 universities of applied sciences, but also to renowned research institutions such as the Fraunhofer Institute for Integrated Circuits and the Broadcast Technology Institute (IRT), as well as many research associations working on future technologies in the IT and telecommunications environment.
 Bavaria attracts many top researchers from all fields; assisted not least by the high quality of life the location has to offer.